-The expected loss accounting model for credit losses applies to financial assets measured at amortised cost.
-Financial assets at amortised cost include trade and intercompany receivables and cash and cash equivalents.
+The expected loss accounting model for credit losses applies to financial assets measured at amortised cost, but not to financial assets at FVTPL.
+Financial assets at amortised cost include trade and intercompany receivables, cash and cash equivalents (excluding money market collective investment funds which are measured at fair value), fixed term deposits and loans and advances.